colson0x1/colson-nvim/README.md

   To unfold the code, go to the code fold line and use: `zo` to open the code fold.

 ### Live Server
-- First install live server globally: `npm install live-server`
+- First install live server globally: `sudo npm install -g live-server`
 - Now inside `Neovim`: Go to `index.html` and on `Normal Mode`, type:
   `:LiveServerStart` to start the server and `:LiveServerStop` to stop the server.